MediatedCommunications/Mime-Detective/README.md

 Create a copy of these definitions by using the following code:
 ```
 var AllDefintions = new Definitions.CondensedBuilder() {
-    UsageType = Data.Licensing.UsageType.PersonalNonCommercial //Change this to be your usage type
+    UsageType = Definitions.Licensing.UsageType.PersonalNonCommercial //Change this to be your usage type
 }.Build();
 ```